Expand All | Collapse All

-16.4 A Regional Committee may request from the Board some administrative time and support from the ISE Managing Director to assist the Regional Committee in meeting its administration needs.
+16.4 A Regional Committee may request from the Board some administrative time and support from the ISE to assist the Regional Committee in meeting its administration needs.

-16.5 Any Regional Committee claiming administrative time and support from the ISE Managing Director shall provide a complete list of names Members in respect of whom a claim is being made and together with proof that their annual Membership fees have been paid for the relevant term.
+16.5 Any Regional Committee claiming administrative time and support from the ISE shall provide a complete list of members’ names in respect of whom a claim is being made and together with proof that their annual membership fees have been paid for the relevant term.

 16.6 Each Regional Committee, through its elected offices and/or legal representative, shall in each year provide a written report to the President of the ISE on that Regional Committee's activities for the year including: